jkszan/Data-Science-Term-Project/OLAP-Dashboard/README.md

 TODO: This query is functionally speaking only one if condition (if hectares burnt > 200), needs to be replaced

-5. Dice Query 2: Getting all FACTs where there is greater than 200 hectares burnt?
+5. Dice Query 2: Getting all FACTs where there is greater than 200 hectares burnt

     ```min_cost = SELECT MIN(cost) from dailyburncost WHERE hectaresburnt > 200.0;```